-Selling avoidance poses quite a problem when you’re a business owner, because if you want your business to thrive then you have got to sell.
+Selling avoidance poses quite a problem when you’re a small business owner, because if you want your business to thrive then you have got to sell.

 There is a way around the discomfort of selling, change the way you think about sales to serving rather than selling.

 You make fantastic products or offer awesome services and you are passionate about your offerings and believe in your offerings.
 You know what you offer is going to make a positive difference in someone’s life.
 So instead of thinking “I’m selling.”, shift your thoughts to “I’m serving.
 What I offer will help or inspire someone.”.

 You’re not selling at all costs, instead you are focusing on how your products and services can help your customer.
 When you approach selling this way it feels really good.
 It’s a nice feeling knowing that your offering has helped someone or brought some joy to their lives.

 Here are 4 tips to help you serve rather than sell